satsalou/shoutcast-ionic-tutorial/README.md

 This project is the source code of a tutorial on how to build an Ionic/Phonegap Radio Player and display Song title, Cover art and any other information which is provided by the SHOUTcast stream server.

 ## Where to find the tutorial
-The complete tutorial is published [here] (https://medium.com/titanium-templates/display-song-title-and-cover-by-utilizing-shoutcast-s-meta-data-fb00011cb086).
+The complete tutorial is published on [Medium](https://medium.com/titanium-templates/display-song-title-and-cover-by-utilizing-shoutcast-s-meta-data-fb00011cb086).

+## Dependecies, Run and Build
-## How to install NodeJS dependencies
+### Install NodeJS dependencies

 Run `npm install` to install all needed dependencies

+### Install Javascript dependencies

+Run `bower install` to install all needed dependencies.

-## How to run the app
+### Run the app
-Use `grunt serve -l` to run the app in browser and watch for changes in code or use `grunt serve` to just run the app for a browser preview.
+Use `grunt serve -l` to run the app in browser and watch for changes in code

+or

+use `grunt serve` to just run the app for a browser preview

+or

+use `grunt serve --lab` to run the app in a browser on two platforms at the same time.

-## How to add a platform
+### Add a platform

 ```bash
 $ grunt platform:add:<platform>